oddcamp/frontend-manual/README.md

 ### Vendor Prefixes

-Vendor prefixed properties should automatically be inserted by an asset bundlers, therefore it's best to keep your code clean and use only prefix-free properties.
-This doesn't apply to properties that doesn't have standardized equivalents (such as `-webkit-overflow-scrolling`) or work differently than their standardized equivalents.
+Vendor prefixed properties should automatically be inserted by an asset bundler, therefore it's best to keep your code free of prefixed properties.
+This doesn't apply to properties that don't have standardized equivalents (such as `-webkit-overflow-scrolling`) or work differently than their standardized equivalents.

 ### Design Systems

 It's common for us to work on several different projects for the same client.
 When this happens, we've found it useful to develop a collection of global, reusable styles — which we call a Design System.
 When declared as a dependency on a project, a design system gives us a nice collection of sensible defaults we can use to get started faster.
 Should the need arise, it also lets us update one default style across all projects related to a specific client.
 If you believe a design system would be beneficial in the long run, there is [a boilerplate with some sensible defaults in place](https://github.com/oddcamp/design-system-boilerplate).
 The repo includes instructions on how to set it up, as well as recommendations on how to seamlessly include it in your project without disrupting your workflow.

 ### Also...
-- **Always make sure that any images, videos, iframes have dimensional properties defined in CSS.** Never depend on the size of the original source as this is prone to change and break the layout.
+- **Always make sure that any images, videos, and iframes have dimensional properties defined in CSS.** Never depend on the size of the original source as this is prone to change and break the layout.

   ✅ DO:
   ```scss